wangyu9/qhw-code/README.md

 optionally, you can use  `docker run  -v HOST-MACHINE-FOLDER:CONTAINER-MACHINE-FOLDER  -it qhw` to mount a volume to the docker container.

 Alternatively, you are welcome to install all the dependencies manually by following the Dockerfile.
+It will lead to better performance since code always run slower in the dokcer container (which a light-weight virtual machine).

 ## Code Compilation